- Home

 There are lots of reasons you might decide to change your will, and not just because you have changed your mind about what you want to happen to your assets.
 Here are a few examples:

-- You want to add a new beneficiary – if you have had a new child or grandchild since your will was originally written, you could change your will to include them.
+• You want to add a new beneficiary – if you have had a new child or grandchild since your will was originally written, you may want to change your will to include them.

-- You want to change your executor – if the executor named in your will is no longer in a position to do so, or you just want to change them, this can be done with a codicil.
+• You want to change your executor – if the executor named in your will is no longer in a position to act on your behalf, or you just want to change who it is, this can be done with a codicil.

-- You want to change the distribution of your estate – if your financial circumstances have altered or you have simply changed your mind about how you want your assets to be passed on, a codicil can be suitable for making small amends.
+• You want to change how your estate is distributed – if your financial circumstances have altered or you have simply changed your mind about how you want your assets to be passed on, a codicil can be suitable for making small amends.

 How to change your will